Skip to Content

 La Selva is a bit off the beaten path and tourists are not the main focus, which makes it a special place to visit.

-a shy peccary, which looks like a furry, brown pig, nibbles the grass at la selva biological research station, a unique alternative to a hotel in costa rica.
+A shy peccary, which looks like a furry, brown pig, nibbles the grass at la selva biological research station, a unique alternative to a hotel in costa rica.

 Tip: We had Costa Rica Family Holidays organize our trip for us.
 In a place like Costa Rica I think it’s worth using a local planner because they will send you to really cool places like this or Celest Hideaway that are easy to miss when you plan on your own.